-After an eviction happens, many people wonder whether this shows up on credit reports — and fortunately, they don’t.
+After an eviction happens, many people wonder whether it shows up on credit reports — and fortunately, they don’t.
 However, it is important to consider the potential impact an eviction can have on your credit score.
 Here’s everything you need to know.

 The answer can be complicated.
 Eviction does not show up on your credit report.
 However, being evicted from a rental property may still impact your credit depending on the reason it happens.